devansh1401/pySql/readme.md

 streamlit run app.py
 ```

-## Contributing
-As this repository accompanies the [YouTube video tutorial](https://youtu.be/YqqRkuizNN4), we are primarily focused on providing a comprehensive learning experience.
-Contributions for bug fixes or typos are welcome.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

----

-**Note**: This project is intended for educational and research purposes.
-Please ensure compliance with the terms of use and guidelines of any APIs or services used.

----

-We hope this repository aids in your exploration of integrating AI with web technologies.
-For more informative tutorials, be sure to check out [Your YouTube Channel].

-Happy Coding! 🚀👨‍💻🤖

----

-*If you find this project helpful, please consider giving it a star!*

 ---